bvanhoewijk/AoC2025/README.md

 Goal is to solve fun programming exercises to improve my coding skills.

+Things learned:
+- Memoized DFS

 ---
+## Day 11: ⭐⭐
+- [x] Part 1: Simple DFS
+- [x] Part 2: Took a hint from Reddit for this one: Memoized DFS where the key is "next node", dac == seen and fft == seen.

 ## Day 10: ⭐
 - [x] Part 1: Transform the input to boolean lists/tuples and xor.
 Next; try all `combinations` of `n` buttons.
 - [ ] Part 2: I have no clue on how to even start with this.